 The film explores themes of family, identity, and the power of food to bring people together.
 "Peace by Chocolate" received positive reviews for its heartfelt story and strong performances, particularly by lead actor Ayham Abou Ammar.

-Chocolate Pieces 2017
+17. Chocolate Pieces (2017)

 More films & movies with chocolate scenes

-For every sensual chocolate scene or romantic candy moment, sometimes Directors can’t resist using chocolate to get gross and gets laughs at the same time.
+For every sensual chocolate scene or romantic candy moment, sometimes directors can't resist using chocolate to get gross and gets laughs at the same time.

 Co-written by and starring Kirsten Wiig, Bridesmaids (2011) was widely hailed as a breakthrough comedy that featured the fears, phobias and friendship of women – front on.
 But cast your mind back to the chocolate fountain scene where Kirsten Wiig loses it completely.
 Hands up if you were eating chocolate at the time?